Malnes/RoomCast/node-agent/RASPBERRY_PI_SETUP.md

       ```

 3. **Wait for services to start**
    The script installs everything, writes the systemd units, and enables them.
+The node agent now starts independently, even if you skip CamillaDSP.
 You can confirm with:
    ```bash
    sudo systemctl status roomcast-agent roomcast-camilla
    ```